Leaderboard

 4 points

-14. Posted Thursday at 08:42 AM Only invalid cause your preferred choice is losing, hm?
+Posted Thursday at 08:42 AM Only invalid cause your preferred choice is losing, hm?
 I posted that the vote wasn't valid after a discussion with RP'ers on this forum - it is invalid because anyone can vote, a vote should only be held where people who are actually playing vote to decide on a changing factor in the system that y'all use.
 I posted that the vote didn't count because there are people that don't play Nat RP - like me, so you have someone voting who isn't even participating.
 Like usual, Eva sticks her head up her ass and takes it the wrong way.
 I am not going to be participating in any RP located here on the PW forums - that was pretty evident in my original post when I said "anyone could have voted in this, including me, who doesn't play natRp and won't be" Eva & Co.
 Y'all are a bunch of retards.
 This gonna be considered IC bc its RP.
-All if this is just RP.
+All if this is just RP.3 points

 3 points

-17. Just because someone from BK suggests something doesn't make it automatically a bad idea to benefit them done entirely by sucking up to admin lmao.
+Just because someone from BK suggests something doesn't make it automatically a bad idea to benefit them done entirely by sucking up to admin lmao.
 Grow up and lose the persecution complex KT.
 Anyway, I wouldn't be opposed to this on principle.
 As I recall, there was an adjustment to the cost of cities once before, a couple years back. (someone can go back and find a link I'm sure) It was done to address a similar issue, the increasing gap between the biggest nations and newer nations who weren't sticking around.
 So, there is precedent, which is probably why Alex isn't entirely opposed lol.
 Making cities marginally cheaper (as the formula Alex proposed would) is hardly gamebreaking and if it helps player retention, as the previous adjustment was aimed at, then why not.
-There are other options as well, but at the end of the day more people playing PnW is a good thing.
+There are other options as well, but at the end of the day more people playing PnW is a good thing.3 points

-18. If people in your alliance are quitting the game due to boredom, that's a direct result of an incompetent government.
-If your alliance does not create an economic system which creates an incentive to be active, your best and biggest members will leave, your taxes will rise, and you'll turn into a low-tier cess-pool pandering to the admin to benefit yourself rather than spending time adapting like prominent alliances are and should be.
+If people in your alliance are quitting the game due to boredom, that's a direct result of an incompetent government.
+If your alliance does not create an economic system which creates an incentive to be active, your best and biggest members will leave, your taxes will rise, and you'll turn into a low-tier cess-pool pandering to the admin to benefit yourself rather than spending time adapting like prominent alliances are and should be.3 points

-19. Ironically, this only further validates my argument, that there is no logical reason for the cutoff point to be 20 cities.
+Ironically, this only further validates my argument, that there is no logical reason for the cutoff point to be 20 cities.
 20 cities is a long term goal, its not something a new player will be realistically working towards.
 I offered a solution that would accelerate new player growth sub 10 cities and allow new players to get into the area where the majority of the active player base lies, faster, and it was shot down by the people pushing for this suggestion.
-Meanwhile no one has given any valid rationale for why 20 cities is a reasonable option for cutoff, nor have any other forms of retention improvement been suggested.
+Meanwhile no one has given any valid rationale for why 20 cities is a reasonable option for cutoff, nor have any other forms of retention improvement been suggested.2 points

 2 points